Cretan War (1645–1669): War in Dalmatia

 The Dalmatian front was a separate theater of operations, which was involved in the early phase of the war.
 The conditions there were almost reverse to those in Crete: for the Ottomans, it was too far away and relatively insignificant, while the Venetians operated near their own bases of supply and had undisputed control of the sea, being thus able to easily reinforce their coastal strongholds.
 The Ottomans launched a large-scale attack in 1646, and made some significant gains, including the capture of the islands of Krk, Pag and Cres, and most importantly, the supposedly impregnable fortress of Novigrad, which surrendered on 4 July, after only two days of bombardment.
 The Ottomans were now able to threaten the two main Venetian strongholds in Dalmatia, Zadar and Split.
 In the next year however, the tide turned, as the Venetian commander Leonardo Foscolo seized several forts, retook Novigrad, temporarily captured the fortress of Knin and took Klis, while a month-long siege of the fortress of Šibenik by the Ottomans in August and September failed.
 During the next few years, military operations stalled because of an outbreak of famine and plague amongst the Venetians at Zadar, while both sides focused their resources in the Aegean area.
 As other fronts took priority for the Ottomans, no further operations occurred in the Dalmatian theater.
 Peace in 1669 found the Republic of Venice with significant gains in Dalmatia, its territory tripled, and its control of the Adriatic thus secured.

+Greek uprisings

+During the course of the war, the Venetians sought to instigate Greek uprisings in several regions against the Turks.
+Such uprisings mainly took place in the Peloponnese and the Aegean islands, where the presence of Christian navy emboldened the Greeks to rebel against Ottoman rule.
+In 1647, when the Venetian general Giovanni Battista Grimani had blocked a large part of the Ottoman navy in Argolis, there was an uprising in Nauplio which was largely unsuccessful.
+In 1659 there were several small uprisings in Laconia, Messenia and Argolis.

+During the spring of 1659, Francesco Morosini departed for Sifnos, where he met the former Patriarch of Constantinople Joannicius II and several other Greek clerics; subsequently they went to the Mani Peninsula in order to encourage a rebellion.
+In March 1659, although initially reluctant, the Maniots invaded and conquered Kalamata with support from the Christian allies.
+Several villages in northeastern Pelopponese, from Mani to Elis, rebelled around the same time.
+However, when the Ottomans counter-attacked, Morosini left the Peloponnese with several Greek notables and went to Milos.
+In August, in order to continue the uprisings, Morosini sent two Greek clerics from Crete to the Peloponnese, promising future military interventions from Venice, which never happened.
+Ultimately, the Ottomans closed in on the rebels, forcing them to either surrender or flee to Italy (especially Cargèse, Corsica, in modern-day France).